gtesseyre/forensic/README.md

 Use Information from Contrail Analytics

 ### How to use it
-Assumint you are running it from a node that has Contrail VNC API installed
+Assuming you are running it from a node that has Contrail VNC API installed
 ```
 apt-get install git